 Try not to overhead water.
 If the leaves yellow, you are watering too much.

 Stake or give support indeterminate tomatoes, like Amish paste, when you plant.
+And then continue to snake the plant up the trellis or use old sheets cut into strips as ties to a wire cattle panel.

 Plant a variety of indeterminate (will produce all season),, cherry (ripens faster), and determinate (all usually ripen at once) for various harvests throughout August and into September.